-During the late summer and early fall of 2013, the Corporation conducted a coincident soil/rock geochemical sampling program designed to follow-up on 6 discreet, high-priority regional geochemical soil samples collected in 2011.
-A total of 419 total samples (376 soils and 43 rocks) were collected and analyzed.
-Highlights from the soil sampling program included:
+During the late summer and early fall of 2013, the Corporation conducted a co-incident soil/rock geochemical sampling program designed to follow-up on 6 discreet, high-priority regional geochemical soil samples collected from the Hyland Property by previous operators in 2011.

+In total,419 total samples (376 soils and 43 rocks) were collected and analyzed during the 2013 program.
+Highlights from the soil sampling program are summarized below:

-- Gold (Au)-in-soils results ranging from trace to 0.191 g/t Au with a mean of 0.016 g/t Au. - Arsenic (As)-in-soils results ranging from trace to 597.3g/t As with a mean of 33.65 g/t As. - Silver (Ag)-in-soils results ranging from trace to 2.9g/t Ag with a mean of 0.16 g/t Ag.
+Gold (Au)-in-soils results ranging from trace to 0.191 g/t Au with a mean of 0.016 g/t Au.
+Arsenic (As)-in-soils results ranging from trace to 597.3g/t As with a mean of 33.65 g/t As.
+Silver (Ag)-in-soils results ranging from trace to 2.9g/t Ag with a mean of 0.16 g/t Ag.

-Anomalous gold-in-soils samples are considered >0.025 g/t Au in the Hyland Project area as determined through statistical analyses of the >10,000 historic soils from the property database.
+\Anomalous gold-in-soils samples are considered >25ppb Au (0.025 g/t A) in the Hyland Project area as determined through statistical analyses of the >10,000 historic soils from the property database.

-In specific the 2013 Hyland mineral exploration program culminated in the discovery of the Montrose Ridge Zone on the South Hyland Property, 6.5km south of the Hyland Main Zone) and coincident with the identified >12 km long Quartz Lake Structure which is interpreted to control gold mineralization identified on the Hyland Project.
+In specific the 2013 Hyland mineral exploration program culminated in the discovery of the Montrose Ridge Zone on the South Hyland Property, 6.5km south of the Hyland Main Zone) and co-incident with the identified >12 km long Quartz Lake Structure which is interpreted to control gold mineralization identified on the Hyland Project.